-- a) Staff receive regular supervision. - b) Managers and the Leadership Team provide support to staff in their day-to-day activities and in relation to their child safety obligations. - c) The Rosebank Board of Directors complete child safety training every 12 months. - d) The probationary period for all new staff is six months. - e) Child safety training is provided to all staff every 12 months, along with any relevant additional training. - f) Staff performance reviews include assessments of staff contributions and responsibilities related to child safety.
+Staff receive regular supervision.

+- a) Managers and the leadership team provide support to staff in their day-to-day activities and in relation to their child safety obligations. - b) The Rosebank Board of Directors completes child safety training every 12 months. - c) The probationary period for all new staff is six months. - d) Child safety training is provided to all staff every 12 months, along with any relevant additional training. - e) Staff performance reviews include assessments of staff contributions and responsibilities related to child safety.

-Child Safe Human Resources practices are outlined in Rosebank's Recruitment Policy
+Child-Safe Human Resources practices are outlined in Rosebank's Recruitment Policy